 2. at the same time raise money for club local and international projects.

-The market and its stalls continue to evolve, with stall numbers averaging 25+, covering fresh vegetable produce, seasonal fruits, small goods, jams/chutneys, olive oil products, spices, breads & cakes.
+The market and its stalls continue to evolve, with stallholder positions much in demand and now in excess of 50 per market.
+Stallholders cover fresh vegetable produce, seasonal fruits, small goods, jams/chutneys, olive oil products, spices, breads & cakes, range of food vendors, plus craft, jewellery, woodworks and nursery plant items.

 The popular market is held on the first Sunday of the month at Bellbird Park, adjacent to Lillydale Lake from 9.00am to 2.00pm.
 Customer comments can be viewed at http://www.weekendnotes.com/lilydale-farmers-market/